 This brief summarizes the contributions of Kaiser Permanente Research since 2007 on the topic of colorectal cancer.

+These articles are the product of observational studies, randomized controlled trials, meta-analyses, and other studies led by Kaiser Permanente scientists.
 Our unique environment — a fully integrated care and coverage model in which our research scientists, clinicians, medical groups, and health plan leaders collaborate — lets us contribute generalizable knowledge on colorectal cancer, and many other topics of research.